-THE Director has also under his charge, as adjuncts to the Pérádeniya Gardens, four smaller branch establishments in different climatic districts of Ceylon.
+The Director has also under his charge, as adjuncts to the Pérádeniya Gardens, four smaller branch establishments in different climatic districts of Ceylon.

 Hakgala Gardens are situated at an elevation of about 5,800 feet, six miles to the east of Nuwara Eliya on the road to Badulla.
 They were opened in 1860 as a cinchona nursery.
-The climate is rather wetter than Pérádeniya, the average rainfall being about 91 in., falling on about 204 days, but much cooler; the average mean temperature is about 61°, and very equable, frost being unknown, and admits of the cultivation of numerous European and Australian plants, and those of tropical mountain regions.
+The climate is rather wetter than Pérádeniya, but much cooler, and admits of the cultivation of numerous European and Australian plants, and those of tropical mountain regions.
 The situation of these Gardens is extremely beautiful.